ydahal1/ydahal1/jokes.md

-To the guy who invented zero... thanks for nothing.
+I went to the zoo yesterday and saw a baguette in a cage.
+It was bread in captivity.

 [
-Mon Sep  1 00:33:56 UTC 2025
+Tue Sep  2 00:27:24 UTC 2025
  ]